-To obtain the training, validation and test sets, each of the training blocks was first traversed with a moving window, generating chips with 256 x 256 pixels.
+For the U-Net model, to obtain the training, validation and test sets, each of the training blocks was first traversed with a moving window, generating chips with 256 x 256 pixels.
 Then, for each block, the generated chips were divided into 70, 20 and 10% for training, validation and test sets, respectively.
 The training and validation datasets were used in the model adjustment and pre-validation processing during model training, while the test dataset was used only for final validation of the already trained model.